AkashBahetra/top-streaming-services-data-india/DEVELOPER.md

 # Developer Guide

-This guide is for developers who want to contribute to or understand the codebase of the Top Streaming Services Data Portugal project.
+This guide is for developers who want to contribute to or understand the codebase of the Top Streaming Services Data India project.

 ## 🏗️ Project Architecture